Image Carousel with 2 slides

 The Mumbai Center develops, supports, and disseminates innovative and interdisciplinary research initiatives in partnership with faculty at Columbia University and regional experts and institutions.
 The Center is committed to promoting President Lee C. Bollinger's vision of harnessing the strengths of academia and deepening its capacity to address key global challenges.
-Research activities at the Center are currently focused on five thematic areas that have deep global and regional significance, including (i) Water Access and Management (ii) Sustainable Urbanization (iii) Education, Culture, and Knowledge (iv) Health and Medicine and (v) Economic Empowerment and Entrepreneurship.
+Research activities at the Center are currently focused on four thematic areas that have deep global and regional significance, including (i) Environmental Sustainability (ii) Education, Culture, and Knowledge (iii) Health and Medicine and (iv) Innovation and Entrepreneurship.

 - Generativity in Deprived Urban Contexts; Older Adults’ Experiences in Slums in Mumbai, Nairobi, and among Haitian Immigrants in New York